This contest ended on March 12, and entries are now being reviewed.

 The winning writing will be posted on the Sable Island Institute website.

 We are looking forward to reading your words!

 Questions may be sent to Sable Island – firstname.lastname@example.org

-A family band of Sable Island horses resting at the shore of a brackish pond.
+A family band of Sable Island horses resting and grazing during a foggy summer day.

 Please visit other pages and posts in this website for more photographs and information about Sable Island.

 Except where noted otherwise, all photos Zoe Lucas